Decentralized-ID/decentralized-id.github.io/README.md

    * [Consent](http://www.consent.global/)[[**ϟ**](https://sovrin.org/steward/global-consent/)] — "platform for trusted personal data applications and services, using Ethereum smart contracts to implement decentralized identifiers, verified credentials, consent receipts, a web of trust, and exchange of assets and value."
 * [Pillar Project](http://pillarproject.io)  [[**wp**](https://pillarproject.io/documents/Pillar-Gray-Paper.pdf)]
    * planning to offer a "Personal Data Locker" consisting of a wallet, browser, and token exchange.
 Personal assets will be put on a blockchain, and "Pillar" tokens will be issued."
-* [Aversafe](https://www.aversafe.com/) —"allows individuals to store personal details, work history, certificates and achievements.
-It leverages a permissioned blockchain for trusted audit and participation in the storage of attestation data separate from the actual data stored"
 * [Datum](https://datum.org) [[**wp**](https://datum.org/assets/Datum-WhitePaper.pdf)]
    * "network allows anyone to store structured data on a smart contract blockchain.
 Data can optionally be bought and sold on a marketplace using the DAT token.
 Datum leverages BigchainDB and IPFS as data storage backends.
 All data is encrypted and protected using AES256-GCM.
 * [ONTology](https://ont.io/) [[**G**](https://github.com/ontio/ontology-DID)]— "a "Distributed Trust Network" which combines a cross-chain identity system, peer-to-peer data transmission, data authorization mechanisms, distributed data storage, attestation, and various industry-specific modules.
 It also includes an Ontology Crypto Package (OCP) and an Ontology Marketplace (OM)."